COMB-Lab/AMBER-AI-Support-System/README.md

 ## 1.)
 AirflowCode

 This folder contains all the files needed to run airflow.
-All the Scripts from the folder **PythonScripts** are imported so no need to duplicate the folder.
 Just copy this **AirFlowCode** folder and it should run smoothly.

 ## 2.)
 CleanedData